 The list goes beyond the number operators of which I have personal experience because I want to maintain a library for anyone to consult.
 At times, that will include me since I am bound to want go somewhere new or check on a service that I have used for a while.

 Such is the ebb and flow of the bus industry at the moment that the list will change over time and entries already have appeared and disappeared.
 Some of these changes may happen without my noticing them so please let me know if anything needs adding or updating because I have missed something.

 This Leek-based appeared as a surprise to me when they took over the bus route between Macclesfield, Leek and Ashbourne from Clowes Coaches of Longnor.
 They operate a school service around Leek as well evening, Sunday and bank holiday services from there to Hanley in Stoke-on-Trent.
 Private hire services are on offer and timetable information for any scheduled services that they run is there on show too.

 Formerly a home-grown Irish company, this First Group subsidiary has moved on from its days of getting passengers to and from Dublin Airport to serving Cork and Belfast as well.
 Saying that, a service between Greystones in Co.
-Wicklow and the said airport was introduced in the last few months.
-Their parent company seems to have a new found enthusiasm for coach services in places like Glasgow so one is left wondering whether the Irish operations have been the cause.
+Wicklow and the said airport was introduced too.

 The company that runs the majority of the Éire’s bus services outside Dublin as well as maintaining all the Republic’s bus stations.
 Besides services which run between different towns and cities, Bus Éireann also runs bus services within the other cities in the Republic.